-Mr. Judson is a director of Condor Energies Inc., a public Canadian company operating oil and gas developments in Turkey and Kazakhstan.
+Mr. Judson is a director of Condor Energies Inc., a public Canadian company operating oil and gas developments in Turkey and Kazakhstan, and of Field Safe Solutions, a private company providing SaaS safety solutions.
 Mr. Judson also serves as a Senior Advisor for Fort Capital Advisors, a partner owned investment bank.
-In May 2022 Mr. Judson joined the Board of Bonavista Energy Corporation, a private Canadian energy producer, and in November 2022 he joined the Board of Drift Resource Technologies Inc., a private Canadian oilsands development company.
+Mr. Judson served on the Board of Bonavista Energy Corporation, a private Canadian energy producer, from May 2022 until it was sold in December 2023.
+In November 2022 he joined the Board of Drift Resource Technologies Inc., a private Canadian oilsands development company.
 Previously Mr. Judson was a Managing Director of Camcor Partners Inc. Mr. Judson has more than 25 years of experience in Canadian energy capital markets and has advised some of the largest institutional investors in Canada, the U.S.A. and Europe on energy investments.